Reading School: School site

 The current school site consists of a main block (with two wings), a Science block, the Page building, the John Kendrick building, South House, Music School (formerly known as Junior School) and a chapel.
 The main school building, the chapel, South House and the building to the east of South House have all been designated as Grade II listed buildings by English Heritage.

 The chapel is where the school's Christmas, Remembrance and Easter services take place, and every student attends once a week.
 The chapel has four groups of pews, facing towards the central aisle.
 Above the entrance is the organ, and at the far end is the altar and vestry.

 Plans have been developed for improved sports and science facilities as part of the "1125 campaign".
 Work on improving science facilities began in 2015 and was completed in Spring 2017 as stated above.
 Work on the new sports facilities has begun, with a new fitness suite made on the location of the old squash courts next to chapel, and refurbishments on the gym and changing rooms completed.
+Work to refurbish the Physics block began in 2022, finishing with an official reopening in early 2023.